BABY ODEON. See ODEON.

 BON TON RECORD.

 See E78PB, Don Taylor.
 These were British Regals, overstuck with an orange top sticker extending down to just short of the centre hole.
 Don Taylor’s illustration is Regal G-6897, one of a batch of six Wingate’s Temperance Prize Band, issued in June 1915.
 Columbia (Regal’s parent) disposed of very many surplus discs around 1917-1919 by selling them cheap, as long as they were overstuck.
-Alas, the Bon Ton sticker gives no indication of where or by whom the discs were sold; but as Don’s book was compiled in Tasmania, we will assume that they were exported thence from the U.K.
+Alas, the Bon Ton sticker gives no indication of where or by whom the discs were sold; but as Don’s book was compiled in Tasmania, we will assume that they were exported to Australia from the U.K. May 2021: Many thanks to Adrian Smith for the image of this scarce label.

 See Frank Andrews, HD 184.
 In about 1922, Boots the Chemists, a manufacturing chemical company who also had (& still do) a huge nationwide chain of pharmacies, had records made for them by the Universal Music Company – often loosely referred to as ‘Vocalion’.
 They were small discs, and came in two sizes: 5.375″ (13.5cm) and 6.5″ (16.5cm).
 It is not known which came first.
 Mike Thomas tells us 6.5″ is a most unusual diameter for ‘mini-discs’; possibly unprecedented.
 They were double sided.
 They are hardly ever seen, so the venture probably didn’t last very long.
 Indeed originally, the very few known, all had the Boots logo defaced, and this gave rise to the theory that they may never have been put on sale, and may have been given out as ‘freebies’ once the Boots mark had been obliterated.
 B-1001 was a reconstruction, as noted.
 However, in 2018 Bob Lilley kindly sent in images of un-defaced labels.
 We leave the reconstruction in place to show how nearly accurate it was!
 Later, Boots sold other records, but those are beyond our time period.